-editorial decisions may be distorted in favour of topics and genres that have mass appeal.34 Also, as global legacy media and Internet corporations merge, both horizontally and vertically, in the pursuit of better utilization of all available channels and platforms, diversity may in fact be lost.
-The question of real consumption is also a vexed one, as it appears that it remains limited to a handful of mainstream online sources that are, as a rule, professionally produced by white, educated men.35 While the positivity for user creativity is still strong,36 in the narrower sense of grassroots content production and its impact on democratic discourse, sceptical voices stress the dangers of balkanization and fragmentation of the public discourse.37
+Yet, despite the appeal of these transformative theories, evidence of current practices is much more nuanced.
+As for the long tail, it seems unclear, at least so far, whether an environment of unprecedented choice and sophisticated tools for identifying and accessing relevant content genuinely helps or harms the prospects for content that has not traditionally resided in the "head."33 One of the inherent characteristics of the new "attention economy" is the granular level of competition for audience, so that as online platforms offer the possibility of tracking the popularity of individual pieces of information and entertainment, editorial decisions may be distorted in favor of topics and genres that have mass appeal.
+Also, as global legacy media and Internet corporations merge, both horizontally and vertically, in the pursuit of better utilization of all available channels and platforms, diversity may in fact be lost.
+The question of real consumption is also vexed, as it appears that it remains limited to a handful of mainstream online sources that are, as a rule, professionally produced by white, educated men.
+While the positivity for user creativity is still strong, in the narrower sense of grassroots content production and its impact on democratic discourse, skeptical voices stress the dangers of balkanization and fragmentation of the public discourse.

-Despite this more nuanced approach and the acknowledgement that the Internet does not simply translate into a vibrant environment of cultural diversity; nor does it render cultural policies, as a matter of state intervention, obsolete, the argument that none or very few of these developments have been translated into the cultural policy debate and into thinking about appropriate legal design is still valid.
+Despite this more nuanced approach and the acknowledgment that the Internet does not simply translate into a vibrant environment of cultural diversity, nor does it render cultural policies, as a matter of state intervention, obsolete, the argument that none or very few of these developments have been translated into the cultural policy debate and into thinking about appropriate legal design is still valid.

-Another implication of digital media that is rarely considered is that the Internet has undoubtedly broadened the scope of cultural policy discussions, so decisions taken at all layers of the communication model - i.e. with regard to networks, applications and content38 - matter also for the attainment of cultural objectives, more or less immediately.
-In this sense, questions of net and search neutrality or interoperability, which were previously considered only peripheral to culture become relevant.
-Such questions affect not only the regulatory environment where cultural objectives are to be pursued but also its regulability - i.e. whether and how it can be regulated.39
+Another implication of digital media that is rarely considered is that the Internet has undoubtedly broadened the scope of cultural policy discussions, so decisions taken at all layers of the communication model, that is, with regard to networks, applications, and content, matter also for the attainment of cultural objectives, more or less immediately.
+In this sense, questions of net and search neutrality (i.e., respectively, the discrimination between different types of transmitted content or between search results) or interoperability (i.e., the ability of different hardware and software to connect and work together), which were previously considered only peripheral to culture become relevant.
+Such questions affect not only the regulatory environment where cultural objectives are to be pursued but also its regulability, that is, whether and how it can be regulated.